What’s in your pack? Backpacking gear list #2: The ultralight backpacker

 - Marmot Hydrogen 30° sleeping bag

 If you’re going ultralight, you basically need a high-end down sleeping bag.
-The Marmot Hydrogen 30° sleeping bag, which uses 850-fill down, weighs a mere 1 lb 9 oz and packs so small you might lose it in the bottom of your pack.
-Backpacker Magazine called the Marmot Hydrogen “evidence that luxury and light weight can go hand in hand.”
-You can’t move fast on the trail without a good night’s sleep!
+The Marmot Hydrogen 30° sleeping bag, which uses 850-fill down with Down Defender, weighs a mere 1 lb 12 oz and compresses so well you might lose it in the bottom of your pack.

 - Therm-A-Rest Prolite sleeping pad (small)

 For a long time, ultralight backpackers had to choose between the unpleasant taste (and slow filtering time) of iodine tablets and the weight of a pump filter.
-SteriPEN has changed this game tremendously with products like the 4.5 oz SteriPEN Protector.
-Using an ultraviolet light to sterilize the bacteria, viruses and protozoa that cause water-borne illnesses, it’s fast, light and effective.
+No more: the Squeeze is fast, light and filters water thoroughly.

 - Snow Peak LiteMax stove & Snow Peak Titanium Mini Solo cookset

 Ultralight backpacking and titanium go together like peanut butter and jelly.
 How about a canister stove that weighs less than 2 oz and a cookset — pot, mug and lid — weighing just 5.5 oz?
-Together, that’s half the weight of most backpacking stove and cookset combinations, and doesn’t leave much reason to build an alcohol stove out of a beanie-weenie can (or whatever is popular this week).
+Not much reason left to build an alcohol stove out of a beanie-weenie can.

 Compared to the “typical” backpacking gear list we shared yesterday, you’ve already saved over 6 pounds with the items above.
 To complete your kit for a weekend of moving fast and light, you’ll also need the following: